stockmouton/stockmouton.github.io/articles/hyperinflation.md

 - As a country, you have to compete with the rest of the world concerning investment opportunities.

 - All right, but what could start hyperinflation?
 Reopening economy with low supply and slow growth + helicopter money.

-To recap:
-- inflation rate < bond yield
-- inflation rate up -> bond yield up -> bond price down -> investment rotate to bond market after the crash -> stock down (not all, companies selling stuff at higher price and banks at higher loan yield will make more money -> value stocks and good banks up)
-- inflation rate low or down -> bond yield can be low -> investment rotate to other possibilities like stock -> stock up (also companies can borrow cheaply -> growth stocks up)
-- inflation rate low, no need for high economic growth, no need for high debt, your country stays good for investment

 Ok, so what to look for?
 - inflation rate